ShivankUdayawal/Twitter-and-Reddit-Sentimental-analysis/README.md

       1. 0 Indicating it is a Neutral Tweet/Comment
       2. 1 Indicating a Postive Sentiment
       3. -1 Indicating a Negative Tweet/Comment

+### Content

+  * Twitter.csv Dataset has around 163K Tweets along with Sentiment Labels.
+  * Reddit.csv Dataset has around 37K Comments along with its Sentimental Label